andistoev/testing-pessimistic-locking-handling-spring-boot-jpa-mysql/README.md

 ### Setup
 - Install Docker and JDK8
 - Start Oracle database container from docker/db-up.sh
-- Check with "docker ps" if the container is up&running
+- Check with "docker ps" if the container is up&running.

 ### Run pessimistic locking integration test withing in-memory database Apache Derby
 🔔 *Ideal for your DevOps pipeline*
 - Switch profile in InventoryServicePessimisticLockingTest.java to "test" (the default one)
-- Run "./mvnw clean verify"
+- Run "./mvnw clean verify".

 ### Run pessimistic locking integration test withing Oracle DB
 🔔 *Ideal for quick local test to try the real database when changing the pessimistic locking handling code*
 - Switch profile in InventoryServicePessimisticLockingTest.java to "test-oracle"
-- Run "./mvnw clean verify"
+- Run "./mvnw clean verify".

 Have fun and do not hesitate to contact me if you have any questions or suggestions!